Example: Peterson, J. (2009). Maximum Ride. New York: Little, Brown

 Presentations and lectures are important and the most common sources of information.
 These sources include information on any important topic from subject professionals.
 You should use the below-mentioned referencing style for this:

 Last Name, First Initial.
-(Year) Presentation title.
+(Year) Presentation Harvard referencing guide.

 Example: Valenza, J. (2014).
 Librarians and Social Capital.